-We are a THRIVE school.
-For us this means that we are embedding THRIVE within our ethos and THRIVE approaches across our whole setting.
 We aim to continually deepen our understanding of how social and emotional learning develops and can be supported and how this underpins our capacity and availability for wider academic learning.
 We recognise this is core to our work as a school.
-All of our staff are have some training with regular CPD in order to deepen their knowledge further.
-Rachel Mosely Trust SENDCO has undertaken the Thrive Licensed Practitioners which represents a minimum of ten days professional development.
-Further training will be undertaken to embed this and deepen all staff's knowledge.
+All of our staff are have some training with CPD in order to deepen their knowledge further.
 Our school environment, resources, learning approaches, timetable and planning are all informed by our understanding of how importantly each impacts on social, emotional and academic development and learning.
 Drawing all these elements together is a long term vision for the school.
 We recognise that behaviours can be learned and within our cognitive awareness, but also that they can be can be unconscious, patterned, non-problem solving defence or discharge responses and might feel overwhelming.
 Attentive, observant adults working in relationship with children are required in order to recognise behaviours, identify the underlying needs and respond in appropriate ways.
 We are very clear that everyone has the right to feel safe, feel special and to have their needs met.
 Therefore, our Behaviour Policy reflects the deeper, important social and emotional learning that each child needs to develop, both personally and within our community, where consistent containment aims to ensure that one individual's need and learning does not adversely impact on another's.
 We are a community with a commitment to tolerance and inclusion.
 The development of positive social, emotional and learning behaviours is at the heart of our Behaviour Policy.

 Social and emotional competencies have been found to be a more significant determinant of academic achievement than IQ.

 Duckworth and Seligman 2005

 School based programmes of social and emotional learning therefore have the potential to help young people acquire the skills they need to make good academic progress.

 British Educational Research Journal 2013

-OUR SCHOOL RULES
+OUR RULES FOR LIFE